jlapeyre/VoronoiCells.jl/README.md

 cells = poissonvoronoicellsnogrid(npts)
 ```

-This returns an array of `VoronoiCell`'s without the grid structure for locating them.
+Return an array of `VoronoiCell`'s without the grid structure for locating them.

 ```julia